Daniel-Peace/senior_project/README.md

 - A countdown timer for when you are about to scan for afflictions
 - A timer for scanning for afflictions

-It publishing `Timer_state` ROS messages, which contain a timer's current status along with the amount of time left, to:
+It publishes `Timer_state.msg` ROS messages, which contain a timer's current status along with the amount of time left, to:
 - `/apriltag_countdown_timer_state`
 - `/apriltag_scanning_timer_state`